cdnnnn/cdn/file.md

     // Dedupe edges — repeated source/target pairs don't add information but
-    // do add extra crowded lines between the same two nodes.
+    // do add extra crowded lines between the same two nodes. const seenEdges = new Set<string>();
-    // In tree mode, also cap each node at ONE incoming edge (its first),
-    // so the result is a clean forest of trees — no node with multiple
-    // parents, no crossing lines fighting over the same target. const seenEdges = new Set<string>();
-    const hasParent = new Set<string>();
     const resolvedEdges: { source: string; target: string; label?: string }[] = [];
     edges.forEach(e => {
         const s = byKey.get(norm(e.source));